5 Must-See Athens Neighborhoods and How to Visit

 There’s much more to Athens than ancient ruins—venture away from the Acropolis and you’ll find a warren of vibrant neighborhoods, each with its own distinctive character.
 Book a walking tour or hop on the metro to experience Athens like a local in the city’s coolest districts.
 See below for some ideas.

 A maze of narrow streets stretching east of Acropolis Hill, Plaka is Athens’ oldest district.
-Largely pedestrianised and undeniably touristy, Plaka feels like a village within a city; its cobblestone lanes are crammed with shops selling souvenirs and handicrafts while leafy plazas are encircled with café terraces.
+Largely pedestrianized and undeniably touristy, Plaka feels like a village within a city; its cobblestone lanes are crammed with shops selling souvenirs and handicrafts while leafy plazas are encircled with café terraces.
 Stroll down the central Adrianou Street, admire the picturesque old buildings of Anafiotika, or visit museums such as the Children’s Museum, the Music Museum, and the Jewish Museum.

 North of Plaka and the Acropolis, Monastiraki boasts a number of ancient monuments; among them are Hadrian’s Library, Tzistarakis Mosque, and the Stoa of Attalos.
 Best explored on foot, it’s most atmospheric on a Sunday when the Monastiraki Flea Market is in full swing, but shoppers can find a myriad of shops, galleries, and artisan workshops to browse any day of the week.